-Final exams will be written in the gym and scheduled by the Registrar during the exam period from December 11-20, 2019.
+Final exams will be written in the gym and scheduled by the Registrar during the exam period from April 15 - 25, 2020.
+Instructors do not set the date of the final exam.
 Do not plan activities or trips during this period.
 Re-writes for the final exam will not be granted, and any unexcused absences will earn a grade of zero.